algolia/docsearch/docs/src/faq.md

 Changing your setting from the dashboard might be something you want to do for some reasons .

-Please be aware that your DocSearch settings are set at every time the crawler is successful.
+Every successful crawl sets the DocSearch settings.
 These settings will be overridden at the next crawl.
 We **do not recommend to edit anything from the dashboard**.
-These changes have be made from the JSON configuration itself.
+These changes come from the JSON configuration itself.

 You can use the [custom_settings parameter][8] in such purpose.